antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 If you need some inspiration, you could check out genes from this list: IL20RA, LIF, IER3, PLAGL2, FAM3D, TNS1...
 Or use Google to check literature.

+## Optional exercise: Experiments TP53 - Molecule of the year 1994

+Nearly half of human malignancies harbor mutations in tumor suppressor gene p53, mutations that facilitate and promote metastasis, tumorigenesis, and resistance to apoptosis.

+These mutations generally lead to loss of DNA binding and an inability to transactivate canonical anti proliferative p53 target genes.
+Genotoxic chemotherapeutics, like doxorubicin and etoposide, are clinically relevant activators of wild-type p53, but the potential risk of resistance and secondary malignancies due to increased mutational burden remains a significant concern.
+Given the powerful tumor suppression abilities of p53, restoration of the p53-regulated transcriptome without inducing additional DNA damage represents an intriguing approach for development of anticancer strategies and therapeutics.
+Nongenotoxic, small molecule activation of the p53 pathway has been proposed as a potential solution.

+TP53 mutations were found in 60% of the CRCs.
+However, gene set enrichment analyses indicated that their transcriptional consequences varied among the CMSs and were most pronounced in CMS1-immune and CMS4-mesenchymal.

+.

+### TP53 activation

+In the coming analyses we will use the dataset:<br>
+**Exp Colon Cell Lines (TP53 +/-) Nutlin-3A-etoposide - Sammons - 30 - DESeq2_rlog - tpm109geo**.

+In this expriment, 4 drugs were tested that can be diveded in two types.
+Etoposide:  Clinically relevant activators of wild-type p53.
+Activates p53 via induction of  DNA double strand breaks.
+Initiation double strand breaks but leads of course to resitance and secondary malignancies.
+Nutlin-3A:  MDM2 inhibitor nutlin-3A to activate wild-type p53 in a non-genotoxic, considered a proto-oncogene.

+**Integrated stress response pathway:**

+Effector of anti-proliferative and cell death expression programs

+Tunicamycin: Activates the ISR (integrated stress response pathway), via ER stress of accumulating
+Histidinol: Activates the ISR (integrated stress response pathway), via histinide depletion.

+* ATF3 mRNA and protein levels increased under both p53 and ISR stimulating treatments in HCT116 WT cells
+* A second approach uses compounds like the MDM2 inhibitor nutlin-3A to activate wild-type p53 in a nongenotoxic
+* TP53 is mayor player of one of the tumor supressor mechanisms.
+* Both the p53-dependent and the ATF4-driven ISR gene networks are antiproliferative, either through induction of apoptosis or cell cycle control

+* Check the TP53 level in this dataset.
+Is the dataset grouped by a different p53 expression.

+* Analyse which genes are affected by the compounds

+Let's start with drugs known to interact with tp53.
+In college also MDM2 has been mentioned as negative P53 regulator.
+If you want to find differentially expressed genes in Tp53 dependent background which subgroups do you have to select.
+Once again use the Differential expression between two groups.
+For now we only focus on a small part of this experiment using Nultin-3a, a therapeutic agent which is a known P53 regulator via MDM2 inhibition.
+For this analysis we only want to use the TP53 wt genotype, since we want to inspect the effect of Nutlin-3a in a TP53 background.

+* Group by treatment and filter for TP53 wild-type.
+Click submit and select the two groups in the DESeq2 test (default) use the DMSO vs Nutlin-3A group.**

+* Do you see the MDM2 gene ?.

+* Inspect the MDM2 level in a one gene view are your surprised ?

+* In the left menu you can store your found list of 162 genes with the "store result as custom geneset" button and save it with a proper name in temporary collection (default) for later usage.

+* Also check the relation with TP53 by using the gene vs gene option in the pull down menu.

+*  A very significant correlation.
+Can you think of a reason?
+Hint:you are looking at RNA expression levels, how does nutlin 3a inhibits MDM2 ???

+Optional:  You can also perform the same test for Etoposide as you did for Nutlin-3A and store this list as well.
+So it is obvious that the innersection of genes for both drug treatments are of potential interest.
+With the VENN-diagram of gene categories option in box 3 of the main menu  you can check for overlapping genes.
+After selecting the VENN diagram try to find your stored genelistswith GS button, User genesets > Temporary etc.

+* Check of there is an overlap between affected genes

+Exp Colon Cell Lines (TP53 +/-) Nutlin-3A-etoposide - Sammons - 30 - DESeq2_rlog - tpm109geo

 ## Evaluation